vordimous/zilla-docs/src/reference/troubleshooting/aws.md

 This can occur if the target VPC has no attached Internet Gateway, or if the main Route Table for the VPC has not been updated to add a default route to the Internet Gateway.

-Make sure to [attach the Internet Gateway](../amazon-msk/create-vpc.md#attach-the-internet-gateway) and [route to the Internet Gateway](../amazon-msk/create-vpc.md#route-to-the-internet-gateway), then try again.
+Make sure to [attach the Internet Gateway](../aws/create-vpc.md#attach-the-internet-gateway) and [route to the Internet Gateway](../aws/create-vpc.md#route-to-the-internet-gateway), then try again.

-## Why does my SSH client reject access to the MSK Proxy instances?
+## Why does my SSH client reject access to the Zilla proxy instances?

-The SSH client will actively reject unauthorized connection attempts to the MSK Proxy instances.
+The SSH client will actively reject unauthorized connection attempts to the Zilla proxies.

 This can occur if you are not using the same Launch Key as specified during CloudFormation stack creation.